Near-field Anchor-free Localization using Reconfigurable Intelligent Surfaces

 \subsection{Anchor-free Localization}

-Here, we develop a two-stage low complexity anchor-free localization algorithm.
-In the first stage, we obtain a coarse estimate of the UE location using the correlation of received signal with dictionary of channel matrices.
-In the next stage, we apply Newton refinement to obtain the optimal estimate.
+In this section, we develop a two-stage low complexity anchor-free localization algorithm.
+In the first stage, we obtain a coarse estimate of the UE location.
+The coarse estimate is considered to be a grid point nearest to the UE location.
+In the next stage, we apply iterative refinement to the coarse estimates to obtain off-grid UE location.